10 best graphic design project management software tools for creative teams in 2026

 Filestage is a graphic design project management platform that helps you run content review rounds with your stakeholders.

-Instead of chasing your stakeholders for feedback over email, and wasting time consolidating their (often contradictory) reviews, you can collect and discuss all feedback in one place.
-Upload your designs or artwork and add all your stakeholders as reviewers, and have all feedback come to you.
+Instead of chasing your stakeholders for feedback over email and wasting time consolidating their (often contradictory) reviews, you can collect and discuss all feedback in one place.
+Upload your graphic and packaging designs, or artwork, and add all your stakeholders as reviewers so all feedback comes to you.

 Pros

-• Due dates keep your creative projects on track and help you meet deadlines
+• Due dates keep your creative project management on track and help you meet deadlines

 • In-context comments make for clear feedback that shows up in real time